 In counterintelligence efforts, threat intelligence specialists use avatars to impersonate particular hacker profiles or particular people, in order to engage with threat actors and reach the target.
 Very specific jargon is used in impersonating hackers and other assets that have sensitive information – in different language areas, such as Russian and Chinese.

 The Importance of HUMINT in Business Intelligence

-Companies can use HUMINT in cybersecurity operations in several important ways.
+Companies can use HUMINT in cyber security incident management in several important ways.
 They can lower the risk of a potential attack by engaging with threat actors and gaining greater context and a deeper understanding of threats – learning about new hacker tools, tactics, and attacks before they have a chance to cause damage.

 If an attack takes place, companies can use Cyber-HUMINT methodologies to engage with threat actors during the investigation of the attack, to gain more information – i.e., to reveal the extent of the damage and its broader impact.
 When a breach takes place, communicating with threat actors allows companies to understand the extent of the breach and learn how the attacker got into the system.
 HUMINT methodologies also help companies figure out the source of a leak and, in an extortion attack, it allows companies to identify whether an attacker’s demand for ransom is legitimate.